jayden-chan/scuffed-orm/README.md

 # Scuffed ORM

-A really bad ORM for TypeScript and PostgreSQL
+A really bad ORM for TypeScript and PostgreSQL.
+Actually this isn't even an ORM, it just generates SQL and TypeScript types from a schema.
+Too late to change the name now though

 ## Installation